HaikuTeam/docs/using-haiku/importing-figma-projects.md

 #### DRAGGING AND DROPPING ITEMS ON STAGE

 This one's self-explanatory:  to get an item from the Library to the Stage, simply drag and drop.
 The new element will show up on the stage where you drop it, and a new row will show up in the Timeline representing the new element.

+You can also ungroup your elements in Haiku by pressing Cmd+Shift+G or right-clicking and choosing "ungroup".

 <br>